foundryvtt/pf2e/README.md

 This is the initial alpha release of the Pathfinder Second Edition system.

 Patch Notes:
+*  v0.344:
+    Fixed lore proficiencies so they can be cycled from the character sheet Fixed lore name and item bonus so it can be edited from the character sheet; also removed the edit button.
+    Fixed issue with lore skill information not being saved on world restart.
+    Added Multi-Attack Penalty buttons to NPC sheet
 *  v0.341: Added Deadly d6 and Jousting d6 weapon traits
 *  v0.340: Merged in fix for NPC skills from FS#5443 AND improvements for multi-attack penalties from fryguy#3851.
 Huge thanks to both of you!
 *  v0.339: Added weapon traits for Two-Handed, Deadly, Fatal, Versitle and Thown die sizes, damage types and distances.